Execution

 .001 Malicious Link An adversary may rely upon a user clicking a malicious link in order to gain execution.
 Users may be subjected to social engineering to get them to click on a link that will lead to code execution.
 This user action will typically be observed as follow-on behavior from Spearphishing Link.
 Clicking on a link may also lead to other execution techniques such as exploitation of a browser or application vulnerability via Exploitation for Client Execution.
 Links may also lead users to download files that require execution via Malicious File.

 .002 Malicious File An adversary may rely upon a user opening a malicious file in order to gain execution.
 Users may be subjected to social engineering to get them to open a file that will lead to code execution.
 This user action will typically be observed as follow-on behavior from Spearphishing Attachment.
-Adversaries may use several types of files that require a user to execute them, including .doc, .pdf, .xls, .rtf, .scr, .exe, .lnk, .pif, and .cpl.
+Adversaries may use several types of files that require a user to execute them, including .doc, .pdf, .xls, .rtf, .scr, .exe, .lnk, .pif, .cpl, and .reg.

 .003 Malicious Image Adversaries may rely on a user running a malicious image to facilitate execution.
 Amazon Web Services (AWS) Amazon Machine Images (AMIs), Google Cloud Platform (GCP) Images, and Azure Images as well as popular container runtimes such as Docker can be backdoored.
 Backdoored images may be uploaded to a public repository via Upload Malware, and users may then download and deploy an instance or container from the image without realizing the image is malicious, thus bypassing techniques that specifically achieve Initial Access.
 This can lead to the execution of malicious code, such as code that executes cryptocurrency mining, in the instance or container.